Alien New Year's

 - What you do will depend a lot on your age group, but an astronaut photo op is perfect for all ages.
 The kid's will have a great time pretending to be an astronaut, and they will have fun pictures to take home and remember the party by!

 - If you have the space for it, why not rent a moon bounce?
 Set it up in the basement and let your little guests work off all their energy!

-- Don't forget it's New Years, so be sure to outfit them with top hats and noisemakers so they can celebrate at the clock strikes twelve!You can even have they make their own tinfoil party hats (to keep the alien brain controllers out) and hand out large New Year's party horns to match.
+- Don't forget it's New Years, so be sure to outfit them with top hats and noisemakers so they can celebrate at the clock strikes twelve!You can even have they make their own tinfoil party hats (to keep the alien brain controllers out) and hand out glitter New Year's party horns to match.